-I've been programming and tinkering with computer systems since the age of 11 and soon to be a UConn graduate living/working in NYC.
-I have a passion for large scale systems, fullstack development work, and creating hobby projects.
+A recent UConn graduate living and working in NYC, I've been programming and tinkering with computer systems since the age of 11.
+I have a passion for large scale systems, fullstack development, and creating hobby projects.

-I became a sole proprietorship under the name of Treehouse Technologies in the year 2012 as a freshman in highschool, playing around with various aspects of tech such as video game development, server hosting, system building, and ultimately freelance software development.
-That passion for computers eventually led me to major a Computer Science Field.
+I became a sole proprietor under the name of Treehouse Technologies in the year 2012 as a freshman in highschool, playing around with various aspects of tech such as video game development, server hosting, system building, and ultimately freelance software development.
+That passion for computers eventually led me to major in the Computer Science Field.

-Outside of tech, I enjoy creating music and videos, eating junk food, and petting dogs.
+Outside of tech, I enjoy creating music and videos, learning new things, and petting dogs.

 HUE is a simple color matching game that was in development for the better part of the last two years, starting as a spiritual successor from a different original game called Occasionally Blue.
 The player uses the full screen to intuitivly select a color that is compared against a set of shapes randomly drawn on the screen utilizing the Delta-E 2000 algorithm.